On This Page

 DAM brings order to this chaos.
 By uploading and categorizing visual content in one secure platform, teams gain:

-• Unified Access: Everyone from architects to field supervisors can view the same visual documentation without waiting for email attachments or lost USB drives.
+• Unified Access: Everyone from architects to field supervisors can view the same visual documentation without waiting for email attachments or searching across disconnected tools.

-• Version Control: Each media file is time-stamped, and older versions are archived, so you always know which image or file reflects the latest work.
+• Version Control: Each media file is time-stamped, and older versions are archived, so teams can confirm which image or file reflects the latest site conditions.

 • Custom Organization: Users can categorize assets by project phase, location, subcontractor, or safety status.